liquibase/custom_policychecks/Regex/Teradata/SqlMustContainCreateType.md

 # SqlMustContainCreateType

-All changesets in the named folder must have CREATE TYPE statement only. for the example, the named folder is "0_type".
+All changesets in the named folder must have CREATE TYPE statement only.
+For the example, the named folder is "0_type".

 regex: `(?is)^((?!create\s*type).)*$`